Our research is editorially independent but we may earn a commission for purchases made through our links.

 Deer Isle is a romantic getaway in Maine, slightly separated from the central part of “Vacationland”.
-Far different from say, Bar Harbor, Deer isle is just disconnected enough to be able to kayak waters and take hikes without the overloaded of cruise passengers and “one-day” tourists trying to hit the top spots.
+Far different from say, Bar Harbor, Deer isle is just disconnected enough to be able to kayak waters and take hikes without the overload of cruise passengers and “one-day” tourists trying to hit the top spots.
 Enjoy the occasional pop-up market with farm-grown goodies and fresh oysters, or stay at the historic Pilgrim’s Inn with spa-quality accommodations and gourmet breakfasts.

-Crested Butte was once a mining community, and today much of the historic charm is found within downtown.
+Crested Butte was once a mining community, and today much of the historic charm is found downtown.
 The charming Colorado mountain town also happens to be an extreme skiing hub, with heart-pounding routes, but plenty of more relaxing activities to follow.
-Nordic skiing, fishing and hiking can all be enjoyed with fewer people than hotter destinations like Jackson Hole.
+Nordic skiing, fishing, and hiking can all be enjoyed with fewer people than hotter destinations like Jackson Hole.
 In the summer, wildflowers carpet valleys, and mountain biking routes open up.

 Ogden, Utah is home to three drastically different ski resorts just outside of the city’s center.
 Public transportation runs to some of the skiing hot spots.
 One of the resorts, Snowbasin, has exciting summer activities like open-air dining as well.
 Like most ski areas, these convert to accommodate summer fun.
-Ogden itself is loaded with artisan eateries and a super cool historic street with a train station museum at the end.
+Ogden itself is loaded with artisan eateries, cozy hotels, and a super cool historic street with a train station museum at the end.

 The Black Hills of South Dakota sits on the western side of the state.
 While Mount Rushmore can be quite the popular place during the summer, so much surrounding forest and mountain terrain offers plenty of other cool spaces to spread out.
-Caves, zip lines, trails and more have made this slice of South Dakota an often overlooked wilderness haven.
+Caves, zip lines, trails, and more have made this slice of South Dakota an often overlooked wilderness haven.
 Keystone is a nearby town with cozy lodges and places to eat.
 Three miles away is Mount Rushmore, which is less crowded during the fall.